Kurt Seligmann: Personal life

 Seligmann dated English painter Ivy Langton for a time starting in 1932 before meeting Arlette Paraf during a summer trip to Geneva in 1935.
 They married in Paris on 25 November 1935.
 Sources vary in whether she was the niece or granddaughter of Georges Wildenstein but she was certainly related.
 In New York, the couple lived in the Beaux-Arts Building in Manhattan beginning in 1940.
 They later acquired a 55 acre dairy farm in Sugar Loaf in northern New York at the suggestion of Meyer Schapiro's brother-in-law.
 They kept geese, turkeys, and long-haired cows, though they largely used the farm to entertain guests.
 Seligmann turned the barn into a studio and had an etching press installed.
 Seligmann and his wife kept a home in Villa Seurat in Paris but visited infrequently.
 They often rented it out to European painters such as Wolfgang Paalen and Isamu Noguchi.
 The couple traveled to Paris for a final time in 1949.

 The Seligmanns became naturalized American citizens in 1951 and retired to the Sugar Loaf farm in 1960.
 He collected rare books on the occult.
-On the morning of 2 January 1962, while shooting at rats stealing birdseed from his yard, Seligmann slipped on ice and accidentally shot himself in the head, killing him.
-Shortly before her 1992 death, his wife bequeated the entire Seligmann estate to the Orange County Citizens Foundation, a nonprofit dedicated to preserving Orange County, New York.
+On the morning of 2 January 1962, while shooting at rats stealing birdseed from his yard, Seligmann slipped on ice and accidentally shot himself in the head, fatally.
+Shortly before her 1992 death, his wife bequeathed the entire Seligmann estate to the Orange County Citizens Foundation, a nonprofit dedicated to preserving Orange County, New York.
 Both are buried on the property.

 The foundation is now based on the Seligmann farm.
 The copyright representative for the Foundation and Seligmann's estate is the Artists Rights Society.
 The house also contains the Orange County Land Trust and the Seligmann Center for the Arts, and hosts film screenings, live performances, and art exhibitions.